w3c/wai-tutorials/source/tables/caption-summary.html.erb.md

 <%= notes_start %>
 {:/nomarkdown}

-**Note: The technique used in this approach is only valid in HTML5.** This WAI-ARIA feature may not be as widely supported as other approaches for summaries on this page.
+**Note:** This WAI-ARIA feature may not be as widely supported as other approaches for summaries on this page.

 {::nomarkdown}
 <%= notes_end %>